representing yourself in divorce seattle

 It often doesn’t take much for a divorce to become complicated and intense.
 When it comes to the division of property, deciding on child custody and visitation, assigning support, and more, things can get tangled in no time at all, even in uncontested splits.
 If you can’t see each other without fighting, expect problems to pop up.

-Every other step of the process also comes with potential pitfalls and problems.
+Every step of the process also comes with potential pitfalls and problems.
 It’s easy to fall face-first into a hole if you don’t know what to look for.
-This even includes simple things like improper filing and filling out forms incorrectly.
+This even includes simple things like improper filings or filling out forms incorrectly.

 Some lawyers don’t like going up against pro se litigants for fear of having a settlement thrown out by a judge for being too skewed in favor of their client.